johnspray74/ReactiveCalculator/README.md

     We will use Xmind to quickly create ALA diagrams during the workshop.

-9. Click on 'release' on this page of Github or click on this link:
+9. Click on 'release' on the main AUTWorkshop2020 page of Github or click on this link:

     https://github.com/john-spray/AUTWorkshop2020/releases